AmeerKhan1001/a-secular-knowledge-journal/README.md

-# a-secular-knowledge-journal
+# A-Secular-Knowledge-Journal
-A place for raising feature requests, issues and storing content of asecularknowledgejournal.bloggi.co
+A place for raising feature requests, issues and storing content of [asecularknowledgejournal.bloggi.co](asecularknowledgejournal.bloggi.co)